davidseegert/spritz.exe/readme.md

 You can run spritz.exe by simply double-clicking it.

-## Spritz text
+## Spritz Text

-Copy the text you want to spritz and paste it into the Window by right-clicking into it.
+Copy the text you want to spritz and paste it into the window by right-clicking into it.
 The app will start spritzing immediately.

-## Change speed
+## Change Speed
 You can change the display-speend by pressing the letters 1 (slow) to 9 (fast).
 Please note that you can only change the speed before you paste a text, after that you will have to wait until the software has finished spritzing before you can change the speed again.

 # Licence (MIT)